 How to prevent your phone from overheating

 Prevention is often better than a cure, even when it comes to an overheating phone.
-Developing some basic phone-care habits can really make a difference when it comes to prolonging your phone’s life, or having to completely replace it.
+Developing some basic phone-care habits can really make a difference when it comes to prolonging your phone’s life, or avoiding having to completely replace it.

 Charge your phone correctly

 We already mentioned using a reputable charger, but where you place your phone while it’s charging is also important.
 Put it on a hard surface that won’t conduct heat; not your couch or bed, both of which will retain the heat produced by charging.
-And while we’re on the subject, a quick myth bust: charging your phone overnight is bad for your battery.
+And while we’re on the subject, a quick myth bust: charging your phone overnight actually ISN'T bad for your battery.
 The truth is that smartphones have protection chips to make sure a battery stops charging at 100%.
 Although it will charge again once the battery drops to 99%, you won’t harm the battery as long as you maintain proper charging placement.

 Update your apps